-Items AASB 1056 requires to be presented in the income statement include:
+Items AASB 105X requires to be presented in the income statement include:

-- (a) income in aggregate or subclassified; - (b) expenses in aggregate or subclassified; - (c) net benefits allocated to defined contribution member accounts; - (d) net change in defined benefit member liabilities; - (e) net result; and - (f) income tax expense or benefit attributable to net result.
+- (a) income in aggregate or subclassified; - (b) expenses in aggregate or subclassified; - (c) net benefits allocated to defined contribution member accounts; - (d) net change in defined benefit member liabilities; - (e) net result; and - (f) income tax expense or benefit on net result.

-AASB 1056 treats contributions from employers and members and benefits to members as affecting member liabilities, not as income and expenses.
+AASB 105X treats contributions from employers and members and benefits to members as affecting member liabilities, not as income and expenses.